 This is one of the common questions I get often.
-So I thought I will jot it down.
+So I thought I would jot it down.

-You can select a book from a library or online bookstore or pre-loved book store or thrift store.
+You can select a book from a library or online bookstore or a pre-loved book store or a thrift store.
 Reading reviews also helps in choosing a perfect book.

 - Is that book age-appropriate for my child?

 - What will my kid learn from this book?